carlesnunez/scm-react-native-web-poc/README.md

 ## Positive points regarding the code:

-- For small UI components this solution could be really powerfull and agile to have code on prod in 3 platforms at once.
+- For small UI components this solution could be really powerful and agile to have code on prod in 3 platforms at once.

 - Environment setup is not so painful.

-- Development is so fast.
+- Fast development

 ## Negative points: